Lapin0t/phd-manuscript/main/04_ogs.typ

 Now that the OGS interpretation is defined, we can at last state the correctness property.
-Intuitively, the goal is to say that if two programs which have bisimilar OGS interpretations, then they are observationally equivalent.
+Intuitively, the goal is to say that if two programs have bisimilar OGS interpretations, then they are observationally equivalent.
 Traditionally, two programs are deemed observationally equivalent, or more technically _contextually equivalent_, if for any closed context of some given _ground_ type, when placed in that context either both diverge, or